 The first step in resolving the problem is to check what you put in the basket and which version you have paid for.
 Check your confirmation email and the purchase receipt, and see that you have been sent what you paid for.

-When you know which model you have purchased, check which features are standard on that version.
-Don’t just look at the first picture that shows every feature if you bought the base model.
-You need to drill down into the finer detail of the listing and get to grips with what the features mean.
+When you know which model you purchased, check which features are standard on that version.
+If you bought the base model, don’t just look at the first picture that shows every feature.
+You need to drill down into the finer details of the listing and understand what the features mean.

 Optional Extras